datlife/interactive-gan-visualizer/README.md

 ## Acknowledgement

- Thank your phD student Fanyi Xiao and professor Yong J. Lee for providing me resources and support to work on this project.
+ Thank your PhD student Fanyi Xiao and professor Yong J. Lee for providing me resources and support to work on this project.